West Virginia Ordinances (2026)

 Browse local rules across West Virginia counties and cities.
 Pick a county or topic below to see the rules that apply.

-West Virginia has 1 cities in our database.
+West Virginia has 1 cities and 1 counties in our database.
 Local ordinances in West Virginia operate alongside state law, and cities often set their own rules for noise, parking, fencing, short-term rentals, and other topics that directly affect residents.

 These rules apply uniformly across West Virginia.
 State law preempts local regulation on these topics, so cities and counties must follow these statewide standards.